Suraj7987/Library-Management-System/README.md

-# Task 2 - SQL Developer Internship
+# Task 3 - SQL Developer Internship
-## Topic: Data Insertion and Null Handling
+## Topic: SELECT Queries (Filter, Sort, Project)

-This task demonstrates:
+This task demonstrates use of various SELECT queries using:
-- Inserting records with `NULL` values
-- Updating existing data using `UPDATE`
-- Deleting records with `DELETE`
-- Using conditions like `IS NULL`
-- Applying constraints safely
+- WHERE, AND, OR, LIKE
+- IN, BETWEEN, LIMIT, ORDER BY
+- JOINs and NULL handling

-### Tables Used:
+### Schema Used:
 - Student
 - Book
 - Issue_Record